 Gen Z has grown up in a world where they can freely express their opinions online and this is more important than ever.
 They do still value a personal approach though!
 It is expected that they will, somehow, manage to strike a balance between online and offline workplace communications.

 The Digital ShiftLooking into the future, with companies shifting to a digital landscape, it brings about a lot of change.
-Throughout my recruitment career, I have come to learn that change is not something that some of us are open to.
+Being in recruitment has given us insight into many people and we have come to learn that change is not something that some of us are open to.
 Gen Z however, have grown up with it and are much more willing to adapt.